ijdoe/camsur-bmad/memory-bank/progress.md

 4.  **Enhancement (Multi-Layered Intelligence):** The decision to re-integrate satellite imagery from a new, dedicated provider.
     *   *Decision:* Incorporated into the "LINGKOD" proposal to create a more comprehensive and powerful solution, combining macro and micro views.

+5.  **Strategic Shift to Sales MVP:** The project focus has shifted from immediate pilot implementation to developing a robust MVP for sales demonstrations, recognizing the need to secure contracts before further development.
+This led to the creation of a detailed technical specification for the MVP.